shlok12343/Shlok_Nanani_personal_portfolio/README.md

-# Shlok Nanani – Personal Portfolio
+# Shlok Nanani – Personal Website

 This is my personal portfolio website built with React and Vite.
 It showcases my background, experience, projects, and skills with a modern, animated UI.